 Artificial Stupidity: Done intentionally.
-In level 8, a Belunka (troop transport for the Underworld Army) comes by and drops off a Clubberskull, the toughest enemy in the game.
+In Chapter 8, a Belunka (troop transport for the Underworld Army) comes by and drops off a Clubberskull, the toughest enemy in the game.
 Luckily, it starts out sealed within a skull.
 Unluckily, 2 Space Pirates just so happen to be nearby, and they're always stupid enough to break the seal.

 Thanatos, who was just a snake enemy that would attack during the final battle of the original Kid Icarus (as well as being romanized as Tanatosnote This being due to his name being transliterated from Greek to Japanese to English, with Japanese lacking the "th" sound back then; lampshaded with Thanatos claiming, "The extra H is for 'hamazing'"), is now a major player in the Underworld Army; specifically, the God of Death.